What Is Phylum Protozoa? Classification, Characters, Example

 In this fifth order of the Phylum protozoa, which type of animals have been kept, you will know about them.

-• The esophagus is present in these.
+• The oesophagus is present in these.

 • These have two flagella, sometimes one or more.